 Safety Precautions in CPR

-- The resuscitation technique is not suitable for infants under 4 months of age.
+- The resuscitation technique is not suitable for infants under four months of age.

-- When giving the rescue breathe do not give too many and you should also avoid breathing too hard into the individual.
+- When giving the rescue breath, do not give too many; you should also avoid breathing too hard into the individual.

-- Professional medical assistance should follow even after the patient is back to breathing normally.
+- Professional medical assistance should follow even after the patient breathes normally.

-When a life threatening emergency occurs, the difference between acting and doing nothing makes all the difference.
-Every person should make an effort and acquire different first aid skills.
-You never know when your skills may prove useful in saving someone's life.
+When a life-threatening emergency occurs, the difference between acting and doing nothing makes all the difference.
+Therefore, every person should try to acquire different first aid skills.
+You never know when your skills may be helpful in saving someone's life.